-Axona provides a safe way to enhance memories and thoughts in some people with mild to moderate Alzheimer’s disease*1
+Axona provides an additional option to enhance memories and thoughts in some people with mild to moderate Alzheimer’s disease*1

-It’s comforting to know that the majority of side effects associated with Axona were mild, and there are strategies to reduce the chance of them happening (please see full prescribing information).
+It’s comforting to know that the majority of side effects associated with Axona were mild, and there are strategies to reduce the chance of them happening (please see product information).

 Over-the-counter remedies for gas, heartburn, or diarrhea can also be helpful.
 If side effects are persistent, speak to your doctor.